Vibhav-Salelkar/memories-crud/README.md

 3. Node
 4. MongoDB

+Server is hosted on Heroku and Client on Netlify

 Project also uses material UI for styling and Redux for state Management.
 Handles Important features like Pagination, Search, Routing using React Router and many more.